ruricolist/overlord/README.md

 # Future work

-- Lots of tests.
+- Lots more tests.
-- More portability testing.
 - Multiple outputs from one target.
+- Use sub-second timestamps on file systems that support them.
-- Source locations for functions in embedded languages.
+- Better source locations for functions in embedded languages.
-- Thread safety (and eventually parallelism).
+- Better support parallelism on SBCL.
 - Improve the Emacs integration ([Prototype](elisp/overlord.el)).
 - Improve the CLI.
 (Look in roswell/ and cl-launch/ for prototypes.)
+- Multiple database backends.
+- Use Overlord to build ASDF systems more correctly.
-- Use sub-second timestamps on file systems that support them.
+- Use Overlord to build ASDF systems in parallel.

 Things I might or might not do, but sure would like to link to if someone else did them.